lapinek/platform-scripting/README.md

 [Back to Contents](#contents)

-NOTES:

-* The `attributes` scope can be used for data exchange between scriptable objects (that are part of the same chain).
+#### Points of Consideration:

-Scripts in IG may be associated with one of the [scriptable object types](https://backstage.forgerock.com/docs/ig/6.5/reference/index.html#script-conf).
+* Scripts in IG may be associated with one of the [scriptable object types](https://backstage.forgerock.com/docs/ig/6.5/reference/index.html#script-conf).
+* The [top level objects](https://backstage.forgerock.com/docs/ig/6.5/reference/index.html#object-model-conf) provide functionality and scope in IG handlers.
+* HTTP calls can be asynchronous and using non-blocking APIs is the recommended approach for efficient use of resources and preventing deadlock situations.

 Similar to IDM, IG allows to specify script content either inline in a configuration file or in a designated script file.
 In either case, only the `application/x-groovy` MIME type is supported.
-Similar to IDM, IG scripts accept parameters provided as the `args` key in the script configuration.
+Similar to IDM, IG scripts accept parameters—in this case, provided as the `args` key in the script configuration.
 For example, the following [ScriptableFilter](https://backstage.forgerock.com/docs/ig/6.5/reference/index.html#ScriptableFilter) definition may be a part of a [Chain Handler](https://backstage.forgerock.com/docs/ig/6.5/reference/index.html#Chain) and use `example.groovy` script to process the request:

 ```json
 {